nergalex/f5-aks-kic-lab/source/class5/module1/module1.rst

     - manages North/South traffic
     - protects published Application with a core WAF policy defined at Enterprise level

-In this lab, **Edge Proxy** protects an Web Browser based and API based Application when it is consumed from outside K8S cluster.
+In this lab, **Edge Proxy** protects an Web Browser based and API based Application when it is consumed from outside of K8S cluster.

 Micro Proxy - API GW
 ********************************